mumez/RediStick/doc/Stream.md

 ## Installation

-You can easily install StreamObjects packages into Pharo (or GemStone/S).
+You can easily install StreamObjects packages into Pharo.

 ```smalltalk
 Metacello new